philipturner/amx-benchmarks/README.md

 It looks like the A15 on my iPhone 13 Pro Max is more suited for running quantum chemistry simulations than my M1 Max.
 With just a single CPU core, it can access the same AMX compute power as my M1 Max.
 This would simplify linear algebra kernels by removing the need for communication between multiple CPU threads.
 The A15 has less memory bandwidth, but that shouldn't be a problem if I keep everything in SLC.
 The A15's SLC can fit one 1448x1448 double-complex matrix, or the valence electrons of 362 carbon atoms.
 That amount of atoms is vastly more than what's feasible on modern desktops.
 So there's a very high chance I can keep the entire DFT simulation in SLC or even P-CPU L2D.

-Furthermore, BF16 would double the arithmetic intensity of AMX calculations, only requiring 1024 bits/cycle of CPU-AMX bandwidth.
-The greater dynamic range of BF16 makes it more likely than FP16 to be useful for general-purpose processing.
+Furthermore, BF16 would quadruple the arithmetic intensity of AMX calculations, only requiring 1024 bits/cycle of CPU-AMX bandwidth while still doubling GFLOPS.
+Alternatively, BF16xBF16=FP32 would sustain the same GFLOPS as the M1 Max's entire P-CPU with only 512 bits/cycle of CPU-AMX bandwidth.
+The greater dynamic range of BF16 makes it more likely than FP16 to replace FP32 for general-purpose processing.
 BF16 would also double the single-core NEON general-purpose FFMA processing power to 205 GFLOPS.
 It may halve the <s>memory</s> SLC bandwidth and accelerate O(n^2) GEMV operations that don't fit on the AMX.
 But even without utilizing BF16, the A15 still seems like the ideal chip for mixed FP32-FP64 quantum chemistry.

 ## Linear Algebra Benchmark: GFLOPS/k